FrancoSpeziali/node-form-validation/README.md

     app.post('/registerUser', [], (reqest, response) => {
     ```

-## Assignment 10 - Add our first validator
+## Assignment 10 - Add our first sanitiser

-Let's create our first middleware.
-We want to check that the `username` property which comes from the `body` is alphanumeric (contains only letters and numbers).
+Let's create our first sanitiser middleware.
+We want to "trim" the `username` property which comes from the `body` to remove any whitespace characters that might surround it.

-1. Inside the middleware array `[]`, create a function call for `body('username').isAlphanumeric(),`
+1. Inside the middleware array `[]`, create a function call for `body('username').trim(),`

 ## Assignment 11 - Understanding the express-validator middleware